 Mount Pilchuck Trail is a 5.1 mile heavily trafficked out and back trail located near Granite Falls, WA that features beautiful wild flowers and is rated as difficult.
-The trail offers a number of activity options and is accessible from June until October.
+The trail is primarily used for hiking, walking, camping, and snowshoeing and is accessible from June until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 From Granite Falls, E (left ) for 12 miles on Mountain Loop Highway, Right on Forest Service Road 42 for 7 miles to trailhead.

 Worth the trek for the view

 Great views of the entire region on clear days!
 This trail can be tough so come prepared.

 The view at the top is amazing.
 Towards the top on the way to the ladder it gets really rocky.
 Did it with whole family, it's a beautiful hike and a good trail.

 Needed to get in the mountains and had't done Pilchuck yet despite it's popularity.
 Cold and rainy but still a good hike the Lookout at the top mad for a perfect warm up spot.
 Planning on going back to take it the view.
 Heads up: you CAN go in!
 Lift the small panel by the ladder and squat low to get in and warm.
 Interesting reads inside too.